Key career takeaways

 Swinburne offers a number of financial planning courses to get you on your way.
 We recommend taking up a Bachelor of Business with a major in Accounting and Financial Planning.
 This is approved by FASEA and also accredited by CPA Australia, Chartered Accountants Australia and New Zealand (CAANZ) and the Financial Planning Education Council (FPEC).

 Other options include the Graduate Diploma of Financial Planning or the Master of Financial Planning – it all depends on your knowledge and experience.
-Check where you’re at here.
+Check what you need with our Pathways decision tree for FASEA-approved education [PDF 72KB].

 These courses will give you the tools you need to provide tailored, professional financial advice.
 You’ll cover a range of study areas, including both commercial and personal accounting, along with the theoretical components of business, finance and commerce law.